GamingDerp/ALH-Bot/README.md

 **-General-**
 - Help (Shows the bot's help menu)
 - Info (Shows information about the bot, ie: how many servers are indexed, ALH related links, etc)
-- Prefix (Allows the user to change the prefix)
+- NewPrefix (Allows the user to change the prefix)
 - Search (Searches for servers with the related name in ALH)
 - Random (Shows a random server)
 - Test (Responds saying "I'm up and running" if the bot is up)